Stenocereus pruinosus (Otto ex Pfeiff.) Buxb.

 Echinocactus pruinosus (basionym), Cactus pruinosus, Cereus roridus, Lemaireocereus laevigatus, Lemaireocereus longispinus, Lemaireocereus pruinosus, Ritterocereus laevigatus, Ritterocereus pruinosus, Stenocereus longispinus

-Stenocereus pruinosus is a tree like, branched columnar cactus with distinct trunk, up to 16 feet (4.9 m) tall and up to 10 feet (3 m) wide.
+Stenocereus pruinosus is a tree-like, branched, columnar cactus with distinct trunk up to 16 feet (4.9 m) tall and up to 10 feet (3 m) wide.
 Each stem is gray green in color.
 They bear 6 to 10 very high ribs lined with areoles from which flowers and spines are produced.
-Each bears 1 to 4 central sines and 5 to 8 radial spines, all bearing a grayish color.
-The funnel shaped white flowers are borne on new growth at the stem tips.
-Following the flowers are very large red fruits the size of a small apple.
+Each has 1 to 4 central sines and 5 to 8 radial spines.
+They are grayish in color.
+The funnel-shaped, white flowers are borne on new growth at the stem tips.
+The flowers are followed by large, red fruits.

 How to Grow and Care

 Like most cacti, Cereus are fairly, low-maintenance and hardy.
 Make sure they receive enough water without becoming waterlogged, especially during the summer and fertilize them for best results.
 If the roots have become black or overly soft, the cactus could be experiencing root rot.
 Cut away the affected parts and replant.
 Most gardeners interested in cacti should be able to cultivate these without much problem.